mikejmcguirk/Neovim-Win10-Lazy/README.md

   - To check for these, search for "app execution aliases" in the task bar and open "Manage app execution aliases"

-  - If you see any aliases related to Python or Python 3, de-select them
+  - If you see any aliases related to Python or Python 3, deselect them

 - Check that pip and wheel are installed by typing <code>pip</code> and <code>wheel</code> into the terminal without options